grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

          insecure: true
    ```

-   Enterprise users will also need to specify an additional bucket for `admin` resources.
+   Enterprise users may also need to specify an additional bucket for `admin` resources.

     ```yaml
     storage: